Last Updated on July 29, 2021 by Yuvika Iyer

 If you are diffusing the oils in your home, you can start with 2-6 drops of essential oil in 180ml of water.
 Do you have infants or small babies at home?

 I would suggest you use a lighter dilution ratio of 1-2 drops of oil in 180ml of water.
-Since your little one’s organs are still forming, it is advisable to enjoy lighter diffusions to make it safe for them.
+Since your little one’s organs are still forming, it is advisable to enjoy lighter diffusions to make them safe for them.

 Diffusion – The Right Time